yqcai888/easy_dcase_task1/README.md

 ## System Description

 This repository provides an easy way to train your models on the datasets of DCASE task 1.
-This system won the **Judges' Award** for DCASE2024 Challenge Task1.
+The example system (TF-SepNet + BEATs teacher) won the **Judges' Award** for DCASE2024 Challenge Task1.
 Corresponding paper has been accepted by DCASE Workshop 2024 and available [here](https://arxiv.org/abs/2408.14862).

 1. All configurations of model, dataset and training can be done via a simple YAML file.
 2. Entire system is implemented using [PyTorch Lightning](https://lightning.ai/).